Tileni97/SmartSpend-Budget-Tracker-App/README.md

 * Clone the repository.
 * Set up your Firebase project and link it to the app.
 * Build and run the app on your Android device or emulator.

+## Contributing

+We welcome contributions!
+Please see our CONTRIBUTING.md file for guidelines.